oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 * [Delete and recreate a Kubernetes namespace that the operator manages](#recreate-a-previously-deleted-kubernetes-namespace)

 For others, see [Common Mistakes and Solutions]({{< relref "/userguide/managing-operators/using-the-operator/using-helm#common-mistakes-and-solutions" >}}).

+{{% notice note %}}
+There can be multiple operators in a Kubernetes cluster, and in that case, you must ensure that their respective lists of `domainNamespaces` do not overlap.
+{{% /notice %}}

 #### Check the namespaces that the operator manages
 You can find the list of the namespaces that the operator manages using the `helm get values` command.